 Some prefer to also include black pudding, baked beans and cabbage-potato mixture known as Bubble and Squeak.

-English breakfast is not just food.
+English breakfast is not just one of the hearty British Staple foods.
 It also includes a coffee as a must, in fact, some restaurants in Sliema include it together with the meal.

 Where to eat Full English Breakfast in Sliema?

 In the heart of the popular Bizazza street, you will find Giorgio’s Cafeteria.
-This boutique is a favorable option with British tourists due to taking the tradition to the next level as well as being near the shops.
+This boutique is a favorable option with British tourists due to taking the tradition of the British staple foods to the next level as well as being near the shops.